Later versions of Android require setting of permissions.

 Choose this option to remove a contact from the messenger app.

-Go to the 3 dots and select Settings to open this screen.
+Go to the 3 dots and select Edit My Phone to open this screen.

-Why do we not use your phone’s regular SMS system?
+Why do we not use your phone’s regular SMS system for our encrypted messages?

 1. SMS allows only about 150 characters.
 Our encrypted messages are typically longer than 2,000 – Even if just a single word!